kevinptx/patientApp/README.md

 1. <b>One doctor to many patients (@OneToMany on the Doctor @Entity model)<b>
 2. <b>Many patients to one doctor (@OneToMany on the Patient @Entity model)<b>

-## Below are the project's requirements, which my application exceeded:
+## Below are the project's requirements, which my application exceeded (7 of the following had to be met in order to pass the project):

 #Database
 1. <b>Has at least 3 tables<b>